Akatsuki667/holbertonschool-binary_trees/README.md

 Write a function that counts the leaves in a binary tree.
 - If tree is NULL, the function must return 0.
 - A NULL pointer is not a leaf.

+### 13-binary_tree_nodes.c
+Write a function that counts the nodes with at least 1 child in a binary tree.
+- If tree is NULL, the function must return 0.
+- A NULL pointer is not a node.